jellyfin/jellyfin-sdk-kotlin/README.md

 AndroidApiClient includes a getImageLoader() method that will return a Volley ImageLoader.

+At minimum, this library requires the following permissions declared in AndroidManifest.xml:

+- INTERNET
+- ACCESS_NETWORK_STATE
+- READ_EXTERNAL_STORAGE

+# Android Syncing #

+This library includes all code needed for automatic camera image uploading, and mobile sync.
+All that's needed for Android apps is wiring up the service.

+### authenticator.xml ###

+This file is required within res/xml.
+A sample is available, can be used by most apps without any modification.

+### syncadapter.xml ###

+This file is required within res/xml.
+A sample is available, can be used by most apps without any modification.

+### AndroidManifest.xml ###

+Syncing requires additional permissions to be declared:

+- READ_SYNC_STATS
+- WRITE_SYNC_SETTINGS
+- AUTHENTICATE_ACCOUNTS

+In addition, it requires three xml nodes to declare sync-related services.
+These are a provider node, and two service nodes.
+A sample can be found here.
+Most applications should generally be able to use it without modification.

 Special thanks to [Tangible Software Solutions](http://www.tangiblesoftwaresolutions.com/ "Tangible Software Solutions") for donating a license to our project.